JamesMcNee/static-blog-site/src/blog/posts/2024/feb/10/permission-management-with-postgres-event-triggers.md

 **Revoking old grants**
 1. Finding all privileges on objects that are in schemas that are owned by the `owner_role` (described in a section above).
 2. Loop over each of these privileges (grants)
-3. If the grant is still valid, move on, leave it alone.
+3. If the grant is still valid, move on, and leave it alone.
 4. If the grant is no longer valid, run a `REVOKE`.
 ```sql
 CREATE OR REPLACE PROCEDURE admin_schema.reconcile_role_grants()